Loyalty to values costs Luxembourg monarch his sovereign powers

 "But I believe that if the parliament votes in a law, it must be brought into force," he said.

 Changing the constitution will require a two-thirds majority in parliament — something that Juncker, 53, the longest-serving head of government in the European Union, is likely to have had assured before his announcement.

-The Luxembourg constitution, closely modelled on Belgium's, makes the grand duke not just a symbol of the picturesque landlock country's identity, but also the guarantor of its institutions.
+The Luxembourg constitution, closely modeled on Belgium’s, makes the grand duke not just a symbol of the picturesque landlocked country’s identity, but also the guarantor of its institutions.

 While sitting above the political fray, he nevertheless wields "a moral authority which confers an influential power," the Grand Duchy’s website explains.

 The system of a sovereign "reigning but not governing" has worked without any problems for almost a century — giving Luxembourg a high degree of stability appreciated by the many global investment funds that it hosts.

 Luxembourg’s last constitutional crisis arose in 1919 when Grand Duchess Marie Adelaide was forced to abdicate amid accusations of Catholic bias and suspicions of German affiliations during World War I.